-Date Event Mid-May Board Liaison sends First Call announcement to NARST management personnel for distribution to NARST listsery, to be posted on the NARST website and sent out as an announcement to all Board members.
-Mid-June Board Liaison sends Second Call announcement to NARST management personnel for distribution to NARST listsery, to be posted on the NARST website and sent out as an announcement to all Board members.
+Date Event Mid-May Board Liaison sends First Call announcement to NARST management personnel for distribution to NARST listserv, to be posted on the NARST website and sent out as an announcement to all Board members.
+Mid-June Board Liaison sends Second Call announcement to NARST management personnel for distribution to NARST listserv, to be posted on the NARST website and sent out as an announcement to all Board members.
 Mid-July Board Liaison sends Final Call announcement to NARST management personnel for distribution to NARST listserv, to be posted on the NARST website and sent out as an announcement to all Board members.
 July 31 Deadline for receiving abstracts.
 ODRA Chair sends letters/emails to candidates acknowledging receipt of abstracts as they arrive.
 ODRA Chair sends a report to the Board liaison Mid-August ODRA Chair sends packages of abstracts to committee members.
 End October Deadline for receiving ratings of abstracts from committee members Nov 5 ODRA Chair informs committee members of outcome from first round of judging.
-ODRA Chair contacts all candidates regarding status of abstracts.
-Nov 20 Deadline to receive unbound copy of dissertation from finalists End Nov ODRA Chair sends dissertations and cover letter to Sub- Committee members.
-Committee members acknowledge receipt of package by email ASAP Mid-January ODRA Chair sends a reminder to committee members that the deadline for dissertation ratings is end of January.
-End-January Deadline for receiving final rankings Early-February Declare award recipient(s) and inform Board Liaison, Executive Director and President.
+DRA Chair contacts all candidates regarding status of abstracts.
+Nov 20 Deadline to receive unbound copy of dissertation from finalists End Nov ODRA Chair sends dissertations and cover letter to Sub- Committee members. mmittee members acknowledge receipt of package by email ASAP Mid-January ODRA Chair sends a reminder to committee members that the deadline for dissertation ratings is end of January.
+End-January Deadline for receiving final rankings Early- Declare award recipient(s) and inform Board Liaison, February Executive Director and President.
 The ODRA Chair contacts the recipient(s).
 Mid-February ODRA Chair sends letter to Sub-Committee members notifying them of the recipient(s) and sends consolation letter to other finalists.
 ODRA Chair sends Sub-Committee report to NARST Board liaison by email.
 March-April ODRA Chair and Co-Chair announces recipient(s) at the NARST Annual International Conference.
 ODRA Chair prepares agenda to enable discussion and agreement about judging process, timelines, etc., for the following year.

-The Outstanding Doctoral Research Award call for submissions can be found in the NARST handbook identity).
-At least one member should be an international NARST member.
-The committee will be comprised of seven members including the Chair and co-Chair.
+The Outstanding Doctoral Research Award call for submissions can be found in the NARST handbook